dlang-tour/english/gems/bit-manipulation.md

 ## `std.bitmanip` to the rescue

 It's a lot of fun to write custom bit manipulation code and D provides all the tools needed to do so.
-However in most cases you don't want to copy and paste code like this, especially since it is very error-prone and hard to maintain.
+However, in most cases you don't want to copy and paste code like this, especially since it is very error-prone and hard to maintain.
 Hence in D `std.bitmanip` helps you to write maintainable, easy-to-read bit manipulations with `std.bitmanip` and the power of mixins - without sacrificing performance.